engraving-challenges/main/5-editing-workflow.md

 ### Use Version Control

 To make possible tracking your workflow, and performance od your program at different stages of work, we decided to use a Version Control System - Git.
-It will enable us to easily see, how your score changes, by saving subsequent snapshots of your files (commits).
+It will enable us to easily see how your score changed over time, by saving subsequent snapshots of your files (commits).

-How to setup and use Git in Challenges is described in [setup](3-setup.md) and [submitting](6-collaboration.md) sections.
+How to setup and use Git in Challenges is described in [setup](3-setup.md) and [collaboration](6-collaboration.md) sections.

 If you are new to Version Control, read our [Version Control Intro](2-version-control-intro.md).
 When you are done with setup, see also [Git crash course](4-learning-git.md).